alper/alpernl/content/posts/municipal-boundaries-of-the-netherlands/index.md

 [![Processing the Netherlands](http://farm3.static.flickr.com/2707/4417261722_6b6f994d1e_m.jpg)](http://www.flickr.com/photos/alper/4417261722/ "Processing the Netherlands by illustir, on Flickr")

 This opens up a ton of possibilities for interactive visualization and sharing.
 More to follow.

+[^1]: Nor can I find anything else there, but that is a different story.
+[^2]: Another alternative would have been a Python binding to [GDAL/OGR](http://gdal.org/ogr/) which looked even less tractable.
+[^3]: Seemingly you can put anything you want in a Shapefile also given the vast diversity in geodetic datums which are in use around the globe.
+[^4]: This is something I couldn't figure out anywhere, what the agreement was —if any— for the contents of the coordinates in the Shapefile.
+My question: “How do I get GPS coordinates from a Shapefile?”did not yield any answers.
+[^5]: I have the formulas in a dense PDF, but some sample Java code to do the conversion would be very nice.